 Overall responses across all age groups are shown in Figure 36 below.
-Just over half (53%) identified themselves as needing mental health support or information over the past three months, with 42% of all respondents feeling they were able to successfully obtain support or information.
+Just over half (53%) identified themselves as needing mental health support or information over the past three months, with 42% feeling they were able to successfully obtain this support of information.
 Encouragingly, of those who had obtained support or information, most (92%) felt the support or information improved their mental health and wellbeing, and almost all (98%) felt safe and respected by the support they received.
-Half (50%) felt they had experienced a barrier to accessing mental health support.
+Half (50%) felt they had experienced a barrier when attempting to access mental health support.